 Here is now you implement it.

-If you can take this first step, then you have already won the big part of battle.
-Other things like great returns, advice, controlling risk, finding best financial product and all that will be taken care later.
+If you can take this first step, then you have already won the big part of the battle.
+Other things like great returns, advice, controlling risk, finding the best financial product and all that will be taken care of later.
 But the first step it this – changing the equation

 If you can spare 20 min, you should watch this amazing video by Shlomo Benartzi, on the topic of Saving for tomorrow, tomorrow.
 You will understand the impact of automatic saving in a better way in this video

 Don’t confuse automatic saving with compromising on your expenses and fun.
 We are not asking to stop eating out or cut on your entertainment in life.
-A lot of investors live in this myth that financial planning is all about compromising on your desires and spendings.
-No its not.
+A lot of investors live in this myth that financial planning is all about compromising your desires and spendings.
+No, it’s not.

 It’s all about giving a meaningful structure to your financial life and exploring various possibilities to make your financial life awesome.
 That all.